MultiX-Amsterdam/multix-docs/index.md

 ### Strategic Session

-- This component is for senior lab staff members (Marcel, Nanne, Yen-Chia, Zeno, Stevan) to share visions on the group’s research portfolio for the coming period, or any other strategic topic.
+- This component is for senior lab staff members (Marcel, Nanne, Yen-Chia, Zeno, Stevan) to share visions on the group's research portfolio for the coming period, or any other strategic topic.

 ## <a name="reserve-room"></a>Find a Meeting Room